How to Use a Portable Generator Safely During an Emergency

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Life-Saving Tips to Keep in Mind When Using Generators

-Generators can be real lifesavers.
-But, as we’ve seen with recent tragedies in Louisiana and Texas, inexperience and improper usage can also make generators extremely dangerous.
+Emergency power generators can be real lifesavers.
+But inexperience and improper usage can also make generators extremely dangerous.
 Carbon monoxide and electrocution are legitimate, life-threatening hazards if you don’t know what you’re doing.

 Never Operate a Generator in or Too Close to Your Home